Jcorb08/jcorb.ml-beta/README.md

 Website for Jcorb.ml

-Currently making adn is not live.
+Currently making and is not live.